router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/sample-idapps/on-evm-chains/cross-chain-nft.md

   }
 ```

-1. Create a variable named **owner** of type address which stores the address of the admin.
-This address will be used for access control purposes.
+1. Create a variable `owner` of type `address` which will be used for access control.
-2. Create an instance to the **gateway** contract of type IGateway.
+2. Create an instance to the `gatewayContract` of type `IGateway`.
 This will be the contract which will route your message to the Router Chain.
-3. Create a mapping named **ourContractOnChains** that takes key as Chain Id and fetches the address of the corresponding NFT contract on that chain Id.
+3. Create a mapping `ourContractOnChains` that takes network ID as the key and returns the corresponding NFT on that chain.
    To allow the contract admin to map an address with a chain ID, create a setter function using the following steps:

    ```jsx